Indian Olympiad Qualifier in Mathematics

 Stage 4 – Pre Departure Camp

-In this stage, only 4-6 students who qualify from stage 2 undergo some rigorous training programme at HBCSE in theory and experiments before the departure to compete at the International level.
+In this stage, 4-6 students who qualify from stage 2, before their departure, undergo rigorous training programme at HBCSE in theory and experiments, to compete at the International level.
 Special laboratories have been developed in HBCSE for this purpose.
 Resource persons from different institutions across the country are invited to the training camps.

 Stage 5 – International Olympiad

 The Olympiad programme culminates with the participation of the Indian students (4-6) in the International Mathematical Olympiad.
 The students are accompanied by 2-4 teachers or mentors.